contactsamie/Git-Sheet/README.md

 -----------
 get current branch > git branch

+check if there is any change on remote branch than yours > git fetch; git log HEAD.. --oneline

 delete all your local changes so far > git checkout -- .

 create a new branch > git checkout -b xxxxxxxx    THEN DO THIS > git push origin xxxxxxxx